him666/MainStage/README.md

 * 6 years of experience with HTML, CSS

 ### Work History
-#### Full Stack NodeJs Developer
+#### Lead Full Stack NodeJs Developer
 Kutir Tech (Mastermind) February 2021 - August 2023

-Worked as a Senior Ruby on Rails / Nodejs / ReactJs Software Developer on a Freight Project
+Worked as a Lead Ruby on Rails / Nodejs / ReactJs Software Developer on a Freight Project

 * Supported Legacy Ruby on Rails System until it's end of life (migrated to NodeJS)
 * Created and modified Queries and Mutations using Graphql